 The mission of the Sustainable Development Division is to advance the general welfare of humankind by applying the resources and creative abilities of the industrial engineering profession to the development of sustainable societies.

-The purposes of the Sustainable Development Division of the Institute of Industrial Engineers are to:
+The purposes of the Sustainable Development Division of the Institute of Industrial and Systems Engineers are to:

 - Develop, maintain, and disseminate a body of technical knowledge.

 - Provide a forum for technical networking.

 - Be perceived as the voice of the technical specialty.

 - Support IISE's mission, provide member value, and promote the discipline.

 Expanding our division